-In April 2004 the Company completed an additional private placement of 290,457 shares of common stock and an aggregate of 72,614 warrants to purchase shares of its common stock, under the same terms and conditions as those sold in March 2004 for which it received net proceeds of \$638,035.
+In April 2004, the Company completed an additional private placement of 290,457 shares of common stock and an aggregate of 72,614 warrants to purchase shares of its common stock, under the same terms and conditions as those sold in March 2004 for which it received net proceeds of \$638,035.

-On June 15, 2004, the stockholders approved an amendment to the Company's certificate of incorporation to increase the authorized number of shares of Common Stock from 35 million to 70 million.
+In June 2004, the stockholders approved an amendment to the Company's certificate of incorporation to increase the authorized number of shares of Common Stock from 35 million to 70 million.

-In November 2004 the Company completed the sale of 1,069,520 shares of its common stock at \$1.87 per share and the issuance of warrants to purchase 1,996,635 common shares in a private placement to institutional and accredited investors.
+In November 2004, the Company completed the sale of 1,069,520 shares of its common stock and the issuance of warrants to purchase 1,996,635 common shares in a private placement to institutional and accredited investors.
 The Company received net proceeds of \$1,840,000 in this transaction and agreed to register the shares of common stock and the shares issuable upon exercise of the warrants under the Securites Act of 1933.

-In December 2004 the Company completed the sale of 236,966 shares of its common stock at \$2.11 per share and the issuance of warrants to purchase 94,787 common shares in a private placement to institutional and accredited investors.
+In December 2004, the Company completed the sale of 236,966 shares of its common stock and the issuance of warrants to purchase 94,787 common shares in a private placement to institutional and accredited investors.
 The Company received net proceeds of \$500,000 in this transaction and agreed to register the shares of common stock and the shares issuable upon exercise of the warrants under the Securites Act of 1933.

-During 2004 the Company received net proceeds of \$1,674,126 (\$0.775 per share) as 2,160,163 of the 2003 Warrants were exercised and for which it has issued shares of its common stock.
+During 2004, the Company received net proceeds of \$1,674,126 as 2,160,163 of the 2003 Warrants were exercised and for which it has issued shares of its common stock.
 1,893,658 warrants were exercised following a notice of redemption issued on October 1, 2004 in accordance with the terms of the warrant and as all such warrants have now been redeemed, trading therein has ceased.

-During 2004 the Company received net proceeds of \$287,203 (\$1.022 per share) upon the exercise of 56,405 of the Representative Unit Purchase Warrants that were issued to underwriters as part of the 2003 public offering.
-This resulted in the issuance of 282,025 shares of common stock together with a similar amount of Representative's Common Stock Warrants.
-152,025 Representative's Common Stock Warrants were exercised (\$1.28 per share) with a similar amount of common stock being issued and receipt of net proceeds of \$194,592.
+During 2004, the Company received net proceeds of \$287,203 upon the exercise of 56,405 of the Representative Unit Purchase Warrants that were issued to underwriters as part of the 2003 public offering.
+This resulted in the issuance of 282,025 shares of common stock together with an equal number of Representative's Common Stock Warrants.
+152,025 Representative's Common Stock Warrants were exercised with an equal number of shares of common stock being issued for which the Company received net proceeds of \$194,592.

-The Company received a net amount of \$44,660 upon the exercise of 62,000 in stock options during the last quarter.
-60,000 options were exercised at a price of \$0.71 per share and 2,000 were exercised at a price of \$1.03 per share.
+The Company received a net amount of 44,660 upon the exercise of 62,000 in stock options during the last quarter of 2004.
+60,000 options were exercised at a price of 0.71 per share and 2,000 were exercised at a price of 1.03 per share.